paritytech/cumulus/pallet-parachain-upgrade/README.md

 ### Pallets

+This pallet does not depend on any externally defined pallets.

+### Environment

-This pallet depends on the [`balances` pallet](https://github.com/paritytech/substrate/tree/master/frame/balances).
+This pallet depends on certain environmental conditions provided by Cumulus.
+It will not work outside a Cumulus parachain.

 ## Installation